KTH/devops-course/contributions/open-source/kallem-mwesslen/README.md

 which would improve workflow.

-We will implement the scoreboard functionality in our main action, as well as an example integrating action, which scores commits based on word count.
+We will implement the scoreboard functionality in our main action, as well as an example integrating action, which scores commits based on word count of their messages.
 The word count is a simplified measure of the usefulness of a commit message.

 To enable others to create integrating actions, our scoreboard action will have a simple, well defined API.